Skip to main content

 Select the filters to narrow down your search for participants.

-Make your team members visible in the research panel
+Hide/show team members visible in the Research Panel

 You can decide whether you want your team members to be visible in the panel.
 This is helpful to keep track of which team member is speaking to which participants.